cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

 ### Running a single scenario or feature from the CLI

-To select a single scenario or feature he `cucumber.features` property can be used.
+To select a single scenario or feature the `cucumber.features` property can be used.
 Because this property will cause Cucumber to ignore any other selectors from JUnit, it is prudent to execute only the Cucumber engine.